raspberrypi/documentation/hardware/display/troubleshooting.md

 ### My screen is upside-down!

-Depending on your display stand you might find that the LCD display defaults to being upside-down, you can fix this by rotating it in `/boot/config.txt`
+Depending on your display stand, you might find that the LCD display defaults to being upside-down.
+You can fix this by rotating it:

+`/boot/config.txt`

 ```bash
 sudo nano /boot/config.txt